anedward01/tpm2KeyUnlock/README.md

   * -r: Manually sets the root partition under /dev/mapper/
   * -y Gives the script a clear go-ahead for signed kernel creation

 Once it finishes the first round, it will try to set up a GRUB menu entry.
 If the system does not use GRUB, it will continue running after giving a notice.
 Next, a `systemd` file will be added and enabled to run at boot.
-The `setup2` file will be enabled with execution rights as root and will run the TPM policy commands.
+The `tpm2keyunlock.service` file will be installed under /etc/systemd/system and run TPM commands to persist secret in memory.
 The service will then disable itself after finishing setting up `/etc/crypttab` and `/usr/local/bin/passphrase-from-tpm` with the appropriate PCR hash method and persistent handle.

 # Detailed walkthrough
 The setup of TPM unlocking involves three phases.
 The first phase installs the TPM tools.
 The second sets up a TPM-signed kernel and TPM key.
 The final step verifies the TPM key is working and finishes setting up the TPM kernel.